gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 First,
 the data values shall be retrieved.
 For each input declared in the input grammar,
-|g| will pass the values as arrays to the :class:`.MDODiscipline`
+|g| will pass the values as arrays to the :class:`.Discipline`
 during the execution of the process.
-There are different methods to get these values within the :meth:`!MDODiscipline._run` method of the discipline:
+There are different methods to get these values within the :meth:`!Discipline._run` method of the discipline:

-- as a dictionary through the :meth:`.MDODiscipline.get_input_data` method, which are also already accessible in the :attr:`!MDODiscipline.local_data` attribute of the :class:`.MDODiscipline`
+- as a dictionary through the :meth:`.Discipline.get_input_data` method, which are also already accessible in the :attr:`!Discipline.local_data` attribute of the :class:`.Discipline`
-- or here as a list of values using :meth:`.MDODiscipline.get_inputs_by_name` with the data names passed as a list.
+- or here as a list of values using :meth:`.Discipline.get_inputs_by_name` with the data names passed as a list.

 .. tip::

-   The list of all inputs names can also be retrieved using the method :meth:`.MDODiscipline.get_input_data_names`:
+   The list of all inputs names can also be retrieved using the method :meth:`.Discipline.get_input_data_names`:

    .. code::